-- 7.1.2 Of the 706 sites on the HELAA database, as listed in Appendix C, 414 were assessed as being suitable for residential development and 516 were assessed as being available.
-When combined, 211 of these sites were both suitable and available for residential development (plus an additional 22 sites which were less than 5 dwellings and not included in the main analysis below due to the threshold guidance in the PPG) and progressed to the next stage to be assessed on their achievability. - 7.1.3 The 211 sites were then tested against the baseline condition of 31% affordable housing content on sites with a potential yield of 11 or more dwellings, with a 70% social/affordable rented and 30% shared ownership which is based on the figure recommended within the Publication Local Plan's proposed affordable housing policy.
-The estimated infrastructure contributions were identified at approximately £23k per dwelling. - 7.1.4 The overall HELAA viability results for the Basildon Borough are represented in the following tables.
+- 7.1.2 Of the 728 sites on the HELAA database, as listed in Appendix C, 417 were assessed as being suitable for residential development and 534 were assessed as being available.
+When combined, 229 of these sites were both suitable and available for residential development (plus an additional 92 sites which were less than 5 dwellings and not assessed for viability) and progressed to the next stage to be assessed on their achievability. - 7.1.3 The 229 sites were then tested against the baseline condition of 31% affordable housing content on sites with a potential yield of 11 or more dwellings, with a 70% social/affordable rented and 30% shared ownership which is based on the figure recommended within the Basildon Borough Local Plan 2014 2034 proposed affordable housing policy.
+The estimated infrastructure contributions were identified at £19,149 per dwelling. - 7.1.4 The overall HELAA viability results for the Basildon Borough are represented in the following tables.